Military police: Brazil

 "Military police" is a law enforcement agency which follows the Brazilian military rules, responsible for preventative policing of the civilian population.
-Each state has its own Military Police department, each one is a Gendarmerie.
-However, and despite their name, these corps are not branches of the Brazilian armed forces, instead, they are auxiliary forces and Brazilian army reserves, alongside also the Military Fire Brigades.
+Each state has its own Military Police department, and each one is a Gendarmerie.
+However, despite their name, these corps are not branches of the Brazilian armed forces — instead, they are auxiliary forces and Brazilian army reserves, alongside also the Military Fire Brigades.

-Traditional Provost duties are held by different corps within each branch of the Brazilian Armed Forces: Army Police (Polícia do Exército, PE) for the Army, Navy Police (Companhia de Polícia do Batalhão Naval), part of Brazilian Marines, for the Navy, and Air Force Police (Polícia da Aeronáutica, PA) for the Air Force.
+Traditional Provost duties are held by different corps within each branch of the Brazilian Armed Forces: Army Police (Polícia do Exército, PE) for the Army, police units in the Marine Corps for the Navy, and Air Force Police (Polícia da Aeronáutica, PA) for the Air Force.